The Border Collie Pit is a hybrid dog with the Border Collie and the Pit Bull Terrier as parent breeds.

 A Border Collie Pit is more likely to take after its Border Collie Parent.
 It will have the body of their Pit Bull parent, with spots that look like the Border Collie parent.

-Most pups are bi-colored with white and black coloration.
+Most pups are bi-coloured with white and black colouration.

-If you’re lucky, you can even find one with brown colored spots, but they’re quite rare.
+If you’re lucky, you can even find one with brown coloured spots, but they’re quite rare.